 Gets or sets an associated layer index.

 Layer definitions in an OpenNURBS model are stored in a layer table.
 The layer table is conceptually an array of ON_Layer classes.
 Every OpenNURBS object in a model is on some layer.
-The object's layer is specified by zero based indicies into the ON_Layer array.
+The object's layer is specified by zero based indices into the ON_Layer array.

 Gets or sets the linetype index.

 Linetype definitions in an OpenNURBS model are stored in a linetype table.
 The linetype table is conceptually an array of ON_Linetype classes.
 Every OpenNURBS object in a model references some linetype.
-The object's linetype is specified by zero based indicies into the ON_Linetype array.
+The object's linetype is specified by zero based indices into the ON_Linetype array.

 Index 0 is reserved for continuous linetype (no pattern).